qouteall/immptl/docs/wiki/Datapack-Based-Custom-Portal-Generation.md

 }
 ```

-`twilight_forest_like.json` : A floor flipping portal to alternate1.
+`twilight_forest_like.json` : A floor flipping portal to the skyland dimension.
 Activated by throwing diamond to a 2x2 water pool surrounded by dirt with flowers on top.
 Similar to the twilight forest portal.
 It will summon a lightning bolt after creating the portal.

+> It requires dimension `immersive_portals:skyland`.
+That dimension can be added by command  `/dims add_dimension "immersive_portals:skyland" skyland`

 ```
 {
   "schema_version": "imm_ptl:v1",
-  "from": ["minecraft:overworld"], "to": "immersive_portals:alternate1",
+  "from": ["minecraft:overworld"], "to": "immersive_portals:skyland",
   "form": {
     "type": "imm_ptl:flipping_floor_square",
     "length": 2, "frame_block": "minecraft:bamboo_plantable_on", "area_block": "minecraft:water",